 The first presentation I’ll be doing at MacSysAdmin today is on Windows Server in Mac OS X and iOS environments, which can be found here: MacSysAdmin_Windows The second presentation I’ll be doing today at MacSysAdmin is on iOS deployment, which can be found here: MacSysAdmin_iOS If you’re not able to attend then I hope you will enjoy.
 I’ll try and get them to Tycho for uploading to the official site asap.

 This month, for MacTech Magazine, I wrote an article called “Implementing File & Print Services on Windows Servers for Mac OS X Clients.”
 The article, written with the Enterprise Desktop Alliance, focuses again on replacing Xserve hardware in rack dense environments with services running on Windows.
 In this article I focused on ExtremeZ-IP and using Centrify to publish shares as automounts.
 It’s another step in a step-by-step technical approach at deploying Mac OS X clients in Windows environments.
 Hope you enjoy!

+When you are configuring ExtremeZ-IP as a print server, you will need to set up and configure each printer.
+However, if you already have setup and configured printer queues for the Windows server, you can import existing queues into ExtremeZ-IP.
+This can be done programatically via the ExtremeZ-IP EZIPUTIL command line tool.
 EZIPUTIL has a number of options, whereby the SERVER option is used to configure global settings for ExtremeZ-IP, VOLUME is used to create, edit and delete print queues and PRINT is used to manage shared print queues.
 Each of the options also has a number of switches for the feature(s) that are being managed.
 These are structured as standard switches that are used in Windows batch scripting.
 The /IMPORT switch can be used to import print queues.
 By defining the WINDOWS setting for the import, you will recreate all printer queues from Windows.
 This command would look like the following:

 EZIPUTIL PRINT /IMPORT:WINDOWSOnce the command has been completed, you can then list printer queues using the /LIST switch: